 Regenerative Grazing

-The local guys we hired as shepherds had plenty of experience tending to livestock, but none of them had used a solar-powered electric fence to move animals from one grazing area one day to another the next – nor did they have an understanding why one would do so.
+The local guys we hired as shepherds had plenty of experience tending to livestock, but none of them had used a solar-powered electric fence to move animals from one grazing area one day to another the next – nor did they have an understanding of why one would do so.

 Drawing on the historical example of Somalis and looking at the grazing patterns of the wild herds we see in Creation has allowed us to help our local shepherds understand (1) the importance of allowing the grass to recover before grazing it again, (2) the necessity of planning for and beyond the dry season, and (3) the advantages of increased stock density.